Things to do in K’gari (Fraser Island)

 DO NOT take any food down to the lake with you – even if it is inside a closed bag.
 Dingoes are common here and can sniff out food from a long way away.

-The Maheno shipwreck is another of the most famous sights on Fraser Island.
+The Maheno shipwreck is another of the most famous sights on K’gari.
 This rusting shipwreck has a rich and interesting history.

 Originally a luxurious ocean liner, she was the first turbine steamer to cross the Pacific and one of the fastest ships of her day.